qwwqe/VocabKing/README.md

 Replace your token with the token given in the response data.

-Not that you may only refresh a token within **30 seconds** of its expiry.
+Note that you may only refresh a token within **30 seconds** of its expiry.
 HTTP Bad Request will be returned otherwise.

 **Request data:**